“Empowering Leaders, Learners, & Problem-Solvers”

 Inquiry-Based Mathematics where students actively explore mathematical ideas to develop understanding and fluency.
 They collaborate, investigate, and take part in problem-based learning.

-Inquiry-Based Instruction That Connects Mathematical Ideas Connected Mathematics 3, or CMP3, is an inquiry-based mathematics program for Grades 6-8.
+Our vision for teaching and learning mathematics includes inquiry-based instruction that connects mathematical ideas.
+Our current instructional resource Connected Mathematics 3, or CMP3, is an inquiry-based mathematics program for Grades 6-8.
 It helps students actively focus on math problem solving, reasoning and proof, communication, representation, and connections.
 These math practices require students to look deeper and connect problem-solving to practical situations.
-Funded in part by the National Science Foundation, and developed through Michigan State University, CMP3 provides a powerful inquiry model for learning mathematics.
-Connect mathematical ideas to students’ everyday world.
+Funded in part by the National Science Foundation, and developed through Michigan State University, CMP3 provides a powerful inquiry model for learning mathematics and connecting mathematical ideas to students’ everyday world.

 Open Up High School Math is the only high school mathematics curriculum with every lesson structured around the 5 Practices for Orchestrating Productive Mathematics Discussions (Smith & Stein, 2018) and is built to foster rich discussion and deep, conceptual understanding.
 This complete three-year high school curriculum is built upon the Comprehensive Mathematics Instruction Framework to meet the expectations of College and Career Ready Standards.
 Real World connections occur regularly, engaging students in meaningful sense-making and problem solving as a foundation for understanding mathematical procedures.
 Selecting, Sequencing, and Connecting charts that guide teachers in using and advancing student thinking to reach lesson goals.
 Overarching guidance and embedded alignment is provided to highlight the Effective Teaching Practices (NCTM, 2014) and the CCSSM Standards for Mathematical Practice.
 Retrieval problems at the beginning of every Ready, Set, Go provide guidance for distributed practice problems students will explore in the Ready and Go sections.
 Materials support the professional learning of teachers, both content and pedagogy.
 Instructional routines and Jump Starts engage students in the content of the lesson and promote meaningful dialogue.